mikeconley/software-tools-in-javascript/relational-database.md

 Show how to create a relational (tabular) database that supports a small subset of SQL operations.

-1. Tables stored as uniform JSON structures defined by schema.
+1. Tables stored as uniform JSON structures defined by [JSON Schema](https://spacetelescope.github.io/understanding-json-schema/).
 2. Queries built out of nested function calls.
 3. No concurrency support (no transactions, no rollback).